IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 1. Bump Version Numbers
 =======================

-Before tagging, ensure the version number has been incremented to the milestone (i.e. 4.6.2) in the following places:
+Increment the version number to the milestone (e.g. 4.6.2) in the following two files:

 - pom.xml
-- doc/sphinx-guides/source/conf.py
+- doc/sphinx-guides/source/conf.py (two places)

+Add the version being released to the lists in the following two files:

 - doc/sphinx-guides/source/versions.rst
 - scripts/database/releases.txt